 Gonna open a can a whup-ass

-on yo’ ass – pre
+on yo’ ass – prescribe a world

 a hurt!